nwjs/chromium.src/docs/commit_checklist.md

 remote changes that have landed since you started development work, which could've been a while ago.
 It also deletes any branches that match the remote repository, such as after the CL associated with that branch had merged.
-You may run into rebase conflicts which should be manually fixed before proceeding with `git rebase --continue`.
+You may run into rebase conflicts, which should be manually fixed before proceeding with `git rebase --continue`.
 Rebasing prevents unintended changes from creeping into your CL.